amarkum/interview-refresher-java-bigdata/src/main/resources/notes/design/system-design.md

 ## Steps to follow to answer a system design Question

 ### 1. Clarify the Requirements as far as possible
-- We must clarify all the possible requirement before hand directly jumping out to answer.<br/>
+- We must clarify all the possible requirement beforehand directly jumping out to answer.<br/>
-Clarify and ask as many question possible to get detail in-sight of the service we have been told to implement<br/>
+Clarify and ask as many questions possible to get detail in-sight of the service we have been told to implement<br/>
 E.g. Will it will require UI ? <br/>
 what are the service that it should provide? who will be user of service? etc.